Islands in Simulated Cosmos: Probing the Hubble Flow around Groups and Clusters: Hubble Flow Parametrization

-The motion of a system embedded in an expanding cosmological background can be treated, in the weak--field limit, as a test particle (with the reduced mass) moving in an effective potential that contains both the Newtonian central attraction and the background cosmological acceleration.
+The motion of a system embedded in an expanding cosmological background can be treated, in the weak field limit, as a test particle (with the reduced mass) moving in an effective potential that contains both the Newtonian central attraction and the background cosmological acceleration.
 A convenient spacetime describing a central mass embedded in an FLRW universe is the McVittie metric~\citep{McVittie:1933zz, Kaloper:2010ec}; in the weak--field, slow--motion limit this leads to a modified radial equation of motion of the form (see also \cite{Sereno:2007tt, Faraoni:2007es, Nandra:2011ug}):

-where $r(t)$ is the physical separation of the two bodies, $M$ the total (enclosed) mass, $G$ Newton’s constant, $l$ the angular momentum per unit reduced mass ($l \equiv r_0 v_{\rm tan}$), and $a(t)$ the cosmological scale factor.
-The three terms on the right-hand side represent, respectively, Newtonian attraction, centrifugal support, and cosmological acceleration.
+where $r(t)$ is the physical separation of the two bodies, $M$ the total (enclosed) mass, $G$ Newton's constant, $l$ the angular momentum per unit reduced mass ($l \equiv r_0 v_{\rm tan}$), $a(t)$ the cosmological scale factor, and $\eta$ a phenomenological dynamical friction coefficient~\cite{DelPopolo:2022sev}.
+For a spatially flat $\Lambda$CDM cosmology the cosmic acceleration is: